clundin25/caliptra-mcu-sw/docs/src/spdm.md

 ### Freeform Measurement Manifest
-The freeform measurement manifest is a device specific.
-In case of Caliptra, the measurement value of freeform measurement manifest contains the response of `QUOTE_PCR` command in raw-bit-stream format.
-The Freeform measurement manifest implements the `SpdmMeasurements` trait to provide the interface to retrieve the measurements from the device in the DMTF measurement specification format.
-The measurement block/record format is as shown below:
+The freeform measurement manifest is device-specific.
+For Caliptra, the measurement value of the freeform measurement manifest contains the raw bitstream response of the `QUOTE_PCR` command.
+The Freeform measurement manifest implements the `SpdmMeasurements` interface, enabling retrieval of device measurements in the DMTF measurement specification format.
+The structure of the measurement block/record is described below:

 **Table: Measurement block/record for Freeform Measurement Manifest**
 | Field                                 | Value / Description